-Surebond #SB-140.....Rubber laminated to metal roof and all skylights.

-Carlisle #502-LSW......Rubber roof over wood base.

-Silicone Sealant.......To cover butyl and other sealants; not to be used as the

-Parbond......To seal across tops of windows, etc. on exterior
+Proper Sealants for Application Plas-T-Cote Metal or fiberglass roof Surebond #SB-140 Rubber laminated to metal roof and all skylights.
+Carlisle #502-LSW Rubber roof over wood Base Self Leveling Sealant Silicone Sealant To cover butyl and other sealants; not to be used as the main sealant Parbond To seal across tops of windows, etc. on exterior where silicone is not used